crosssenses/mediating-machines/src/pages/index.md

   teamMembers:
     - name: Andreas Hirblinger
       bio: >-
-        Dr. Andreas Hirblinger has extensive experience in international peace mediation.
+        Dr. Andreas Hirblinger has a broad expertise on various aspects of inclusive peace mediation.
 He conducts research on the role of knowledge production in peacebuilding,  digital inclusion and the use of technology in peace processes at the CCDP, Graduate Institute, Geneva.
       twitter: hirblinger
       linkedin: andreas-hirblinger-99697b106
       image: /img/andreas.png